Multipath Channel

 Details

-Maximum signal propagation delay, specified as a positive scalar.
+The maximum signal propagation delay, set as a positive scalar.
 Delays exceeding this value are ignored.

 Dependencies